 Suggested Order for Creating a Brightspace Course from Scratch

-The following is provided to assist instructors in starting courses from scratch in Brightspace.
+The following are basic step-by-step instructions provided to assist faculty in starting courses from scratch in Brightspace.
 In most cases, this order is the most efficient and results in an organized and intuitive course design.
-In addition, PDF versions of each of these steps is found under each heading.
-Complete PDF of Instructions
+For more comprehensive design theory and instruction, please consult the CTLE online teaching academies in Brightspace.
+PDF versions of each of these steps is found under each heading.
+Here is a Complete PDF of Instructions

 A complete list of upcoming workshops can be found here.